Kingdom of Dambadeniya

-The Kingdom of Dambadeniya was a medieval kingdom in what is present-day Sri Lanka.
+The Kingdom of Dambadeniya was a medieval Sinhalese kingdom in what is present-day Sri Lanka.
 The kingdom's rulers reigned from 1220–1345.

 History

 Founding

 The first king to choose Dambadeniya as his capital was Vijayabahu III.
 He was able to bring about the unity among the Sangha that had fled in various directions due to the hostile activities of the invader Kalinga Magha and succeeded in holding a Buddhist convention in 1226 to bring about peace among the Buddhist clergy.

 Parakramabahu II succeeded his father, King Vijayabahu III.
 He was regarded as a gifted ruler, celebrated both as a poet and a prolific writer.
 Among his notable works is Kausilumina, which is considered a masterpiece of Sinhala literature.

 His eldest son, Bosath Vijayabahu, was crowned in 1270.
 He was well known for his modest character and religious devotion.
 However, his reign was short-lived; he was assassinated in the second year of his rule by a minister named Miththa.

 After the death of his elder brother Vijayabahu IV, Bhuvanekabahu I, the next in line to the throne, moved the capital to Yapahuwa for reasons of security.
 He continued in his father’s tradition as a writer and carried forward the religious activities initiated by his brother.

 A copper massa coin of Vijayabahu IV.